mcrocco/configure-ad/README.md

 <img src="https://i.imgur.com/WfdYY3Y.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To install Active Directory on DC-1, go to add roles on Server Manager and check off Active Directory Domain Services when prompted, and install (pictured above).
 Then, we have to actually make the DC-1 virtual machine a domain controller.
 To do this, click the yellow icon on server manager to display a screen that is shown below.
-From here, select new forest and name it whatever you desire (in this example it will be mydomain.com).
+From here, select a new forest and name it whatever you desire (in this example it will be mydomain.com).
 Once complete, restart the virtual machine and log back in.
 </p>
 <img src="https://i.imgur.com/yRv0Sal.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />